How Long to Cook Ribs in the Oven

 Instructions

-- Preheat oven to 350°F, placing the oven rack in the middle position.
-Line a sheet pan with aluminum foil or parchment paper.
+- Preheat oven to 350°F, placing the oven rack in the upper middle position.
+Line a baking sheet with aluminum foil or parchment paper.

-- Remove the pan from the oven.
-Flip the ribs so the meat side is facing up.
-Then brush sauce all over the meat.
+- Remove the baking sheet from the oven.
+Using kitchen tongs, flip the ribs so the meat side is facing up.
+Brush sauce evenly all over the ribs.

-- Let the ribs rest in the pan covered with foil for 5-10 minutes before serving.
+- Remove the ribs from the oven.
+Let them rest undisturbed in the pan for 10 minutes before serving.

 Equipment